michael-basil/michael-basil.github.io/health.md

 * Health pursuits cost nothing and are best when simple
 * Fasting improves metabolism, has anit-aging effects and can be Relaxing

+## What are my current habits?

+COMING SOON

-## What are the root influences that helped me build this mental model?
+## What are my main influences?

 * [Metabolism - Fasting positive news](https://www.health.harvard.edu/blog/intermittent-fasting-surprising-update-2018062914156)
 * [Dr. Peter Attia MD - Principles of Nutirtion](https://peterattiamd.com/fasting-protocol-video/)